JackieDo/Timezone-List/README.md

 $ composer update
 ```

-- Once update operation completes, the final step is to add the service provider.
+> **Note:** Instead of performing the above two steps, it may be faster to use the command line `$ composer require jackiedo/timezonelist:5.*`.

+- Since Laravel 5.5, [service providers and aliases are automatically registered](https://laravel.com/docs/5.5/packages#package-discovery).
+But if you are using Laravel 5.4 and earlier, you must register the service provider manually.
 Open `config/app.php`, and add a new item to the providers array:

 ```php
 ...